mg-to/GettingCleaningData/CodeBook.md

 2) wholemeanstdmoldenDS data set is cast into activitysubjectmeansDS data set, that is the required tidy data set with 180 rows and 68 variables

-The activitysubjectmeansDS is written into activitysubjectmeansDS.csv, a space separated ascii file.
+The activitysubjectmeansDS data set is written into activitysubjectmeansDS.csv, a space separated ascii file.
 This file is submitted to Coursera

+#### The creation of activitysubjectmeansDS data set is the action required by point 2